-Why Small Towns Matter
+Why Do Small Towns Matter?

-Planners working in these larger cities can learn a lot from small towns.
-Our small towns’ historic downtowns, mill villages, and Main Streets are the original walkable communities, with environmental and economic benefits that major urban centers spend millions of dollars to reproduce.
+The heart of our state remains our small towns and all of the places and spaces within them that make them special: the quaint little shop in St. Marys, the pizza place in Hogansville, numerous city halls and historic theaters that charm and exude authenticity of place.
+Planners working in larger cities can learn a lot from small towns.
+Their historic downtowns, mill villages, and Main Streets are the original walkable communities, with environmental and economic benefits that major urban centers spend millions of dollars to replicate.
 These places, many created before the widespread use of the car, were built so that residents could conveniently access everyday needs.

 RURAL REVITALIZATION ACT AND THE CITY OF HOGANSVILLE